* * APPLICATIONS ARE NOW CLOSED * *

 Seoul, South Korea (03042)

 3-DAY WORKSHOP TUITION

 All applications are free of charge (no fee).
 Up to 15 participants will be selected to attend.
-Selected participants will be contacted after October 25.
-The workshop is open to both film and digital photographers and will be conducted in english.
+Early bird selected participants will be contacted after October 25, with the remaining open seats to be filled on a first-come first-served basis.
+The workshop is open to both film and digital photographers and will be conducted in English.